 Receive selected content straight into your inbox.

 Sweaty feet can be caused by excessive heat in the stomach and intestine, which can lead to issues like constipation.
-If there is damp-heat in the stomach and spleen, there is a good chance that the sweat will be sticky.
-According to TCM, the failure of the spleen system might result in abnormal distribution of body fluids due to which excessive sweat will build up in the feet.
-Plus, there is also a risk that the meridian system might transmit some of the pathogens to the feet that will further affect the sweating process.
+If there is damp heat in the stomach and spleen, there is a good chance that the sweat will be sticky.
+According to TCM, the failure of the spleen system might result in abnormal distribution of body fluids due to which excessive sweat will build up in them.
+Plus, there is also a risk that the meridian system might transmit some of the pathogens to them, which will further affect the sweating process.

 In case there are wounds on the feet, it probably is a sign that there are problems with digestion.
-When your body does not get proper nutrition, the feet will end up calloused, which increases the chances of wounds.
+When your body does not get proper nutrition, your feet will end up calloused, which increases the chances of wounds.
 Foot cramps are a sign of blood deficiency or stagnation.
 If the bottoms of the feet feel painful, it is a sign of problems in the kidneys.
-However, if the pain is at the top of the feet, either the stomach or liver is the source of the trouble.
+However, if the pain is at the top, either the stomach or liver is the source of the trouble.
 Dry heels indicate the body’s fluid imbalance.

 For issues related to Liver Qi stagnation, massaging the Taichong meridian point located on top of the feet (where the big toe bone meets the second toe bone) can be a solution.
 “Using your thumb, press, and massage this spot on both feet (the meridians are on both sides of your body).
 You can also rub with your thumb moving forward along the inside of the big toe.
 If it’s sore, you’re hitting all the right spots!
 You are unblocking your Liver Qi.
 Rub this area every day,” according to TCM World.

 Practitioners recommend that you soak your feet in herbal water at least once every day.
 The water should reach up to 15 centimeters in height so that the calves are fully immersed.
-After about 20 minutes, you should start to sweat, at which time you should remove your feet from the water.
-Herbal ingredients used to soak feet include ginger, chrysanthemum, dandelion, baijiu, etc.
+After about 20 minutes, you should start to sweat, at which time you should remove them from the water.
+Herbal ingredients used include ginger, chrysanthemum, dandelion, baijiu, etc.